-• The number of trains per hour between stations includes all services that stop at that station, not just services that commence at that station
+The number of trains per hour between stations includes all services that stop at that station, not just services that commence at that station

-• The current service pattern has variable intervals between trains, and therefore the number of trains per hour varies and this table is indicative.
-The exact number of trains per hour and span of service is available by viewing service timetables.
-Services are more frequent at some points if there is sufficient demand.

-• Wairarapa line trains are not included in the count of trains per hour on the Hutt Valley Line
+- > The current service pattern has variable intervals between trains, and therefore the number of trains per hour varies and this table is indicative.
+The exact number of trains - per hour and span of service is available by viewing service timetables.
+Services are more frequent at some points if there is sufficient demand - > Wairarapa Line trains are not included in the count of trains per hour on the Hutt Valley Line

-• The hours of service indicate the approximate hours between start times of the first and last trips Rail Services - Unit 16: Future Services
+The hours of service indicate the approximate hours between start times of the first and last trips

-Wee kday Weekend Line Number of trains per hour between these stations Morning Peak Hour Daytime Afternoon Peak Hour Evening Daytime Evening Hours of service (approximate) KPL Waikanae and Wellington 3 2 3 2/1 2 1 KPL Plimmerton and Wellington 7 2 7 2/1 2 1 Mon - Thurs 18 hours KPL Porirua and Wellington 8 2 8 2/1 2 1 Fri - Sat 21 hours HVL Upper Hutt and Wellington 4 2 4 2/1 2 1 Sun 17 hours HVL Taita and Wellington 9 2 9 2/1 2 1 MEL Melling and Wellington 3 1 3 n/a n/a n/a Mon-Fri 12 hours JVL Johnsonville and Wellington 4 2 4 2/1 2 1 Mon - Thurs 17 hours Fri - Sat 19 hours Sun 17 hours WRL Masterton and Wellington 3 peak trips 2 off peak trips 3 peak trips 1 Friday only 2 trips n/a Mon- Thurs 10 hours Fri 14 hours Sat - Sun 9 hours
+Line Number of trains per hour between these stations Weekday day Weekend (end Span of service (approximate) Morning Peak Hour Daytime noonyattA nooH Asaq pninəvƏ Daytime QninəvƏ HVL Upper Hutt and Wellington 4 2 4 2/1 2 - Mon - Thurs 18 hours HVL Taita and Wellington 6 2 б 2/1 2 - Fri - Sat 21 hours Sun 17 hours JVL Johnsonville and Wellington 4 2 4 2/1 2 - Mon - Thurs 17 hours Fri - Sat 19 hours Sun 17 hours KPL Waikanae and Wellington m 2 m 2/1 2 - Mon - Thurs 18 hours KPL Plimmerton and Wellington 7 2 7 2/1 2 1 Fri - Sat 21 hours Sun 17 hours KPL Porirua and Wellington 8 2 œ 2/1 2 1 MEL Melling and Wellington ε 1 m n/a n/a n/a Mon - Fri 12 hours WRL Masterton and Wellington 3 peak trips 2 off peak trips 3 peak trips 1 Friday only 2 trips n/a Mon - Thurs 10 hours Fri 14 hours Sat - Sun 9 hours